What is a Life Coach?

 Check out our infographic on the differences between a life coach and a therapist to learn more.

 “Coaching is only for people who have problems or who can’t succeed on their own.”
-Going back to the athlete analogy, life coaching is for anyone who wants to improve their performance.
+Going back to the athlete analogy, life coaching is for anyone who wants to improve their performance – whether you’re trying to advance at work or make more meaningful personal connections.
 Even the most skilled, successful people can benefit from coaching.

 Why would you work with a life coach?

-People hire a life coach because they want to do even more tomorrow than they can do today.
+People choose to hire life coaches because they want to do even more tomorrow than they can do today.
 They want to improve their output and see more growth, and they want to do those things quickly and to the best of their ability.

 Want to share this on your website?